terascope/teraslice/docs/packages/data-mate/functions.md

 **Type:** `FIELD_VALIDATION`

-> Returns the input if it is a valid ipv4 or ipv6 ip address in CIDR notation, otherwise returns null
+> Returns the input if it is a valid IPv4 or IPv6 IP address in CIDR notation, otherwise returns null

 #### Accepts